Why you should be careful of the hamstring

 The first step for any severity of the injury is to apply the RICE principle.
 This should last between 1-5 days.
 Rest the muscle and keep it as immobile as possible.
+You will need a wheelchair until the muscle is healed.
+Product guides are helpful for making decisions.
 Apply ice for about 15-20 minutes, approximately every 3 hours.
 Apply compression.
 If possible wear compression shorts.
 And finally, elevate the leg above the heart.
 This will help prevent swelling and further bleeding.

 Progressing the rehab

-- The remodelling stage – stretching and strengthening the hamstring, including light massage.
+- The remodeling stage – stretching and strengthening the hamstring, including light massage.

 - Introduction of isokinetic and isotonic exercises

 - The gradual introduction of eccentric strength exercises

 - A progressive increase in functional strength and isometric based strengthening.